luisgcms/greends-fads-first-project/README.md

 # greends-fads-first-project
-This repository is to demnonstrate the  use of GitHub
+This repository is to demonstrate the  use of GitHub